-‘All work and no play makes Jack a Dull boy’ – well, who want to be a dull person like jack?
+‘All work and no play makes Jack a Dull boy’ – well, who wants to be a dull person like jack?
 No one!
 So having adventures on roads in between your busy life will harm no one and pump your energy now and then.
 What would be extra to that enjoyment?
 An instant supply of hot water in your RV, of course!

 But primarily, the most important thing is to choose the size of the tankless water heater you want for your RV.
 The key is to find that knowing how much water you use at one time.
 Find out your demands and see which tankless water heater can provide the Gallons per Minute you need.
-You have to apply the same method for this when you choose the size of a tankless water heater for your home.
+You have to apply the same method for this when choosing the size of a tankless water heater for your home.

 Installation is pretty straightforward and does not take more than a couple of hours.
 If you want to install a tankless water heater on the outer panel, carefully cut out the previous unit and measure the hole if it fits up for your new tankless water heater.
 Place the unit in the hole carefully and position the door and seal it.
-You want to line up the holes on the door match with the holes on the water heater.
+You want to line up the holes on the door to match with the holes on the water heater.

 Now add the hot and cold water connection to the unit.
-Mount the control panel to the base place where it would be easier for you to turn on or to change the temperature according to your choice.
+Mount the control panel to the base place where it would be easier for you to turn on or change the temperature according to your choice.
 Voila!
 It will start working.